Settle In and Let’s Talk About BBQ

 Read through this whole recipe before you begin.

-This post shows you how to properly trim the brisket leaving only enough fat to transform into an ethereal, delicious, crusty bark, which means the final product won’t need much trimming.
-There will be a small hunk of fat left inside for structural integrity, but the rest of the fat will render and melt away while protecting the meat through the smoking process.
+This post shows you how to properly trim the brisket, leaving enough fat to transform into an ethereal, delicious, crusty bark, which means the final product won’t need much trimming.
+A small hunk of fat is left inside for structural integrity, but the rest will render and melt away while protecting the meat through the smoking process.

-You’ll learn how to season and slow smoke the brisket, starting at 250 F. Every few hours, ramp up the temperature by 10 degrees until you’ve reached the final temperature of 290 F. After the meat has reached an internal temperature of 200 F, it must rest long enough for the juices to reabsorb back into the brisket-this is key.
+You’ll learn how to season and slow smoke the brisket, starting at 250 F. Then, every few hours, ramp up the temperature by 10 degrees until you’ve reached the final temperature of 290 F. After the meat has reached an internal temperature of 205 F, it must rest long enough for the juices to reabsorb back into the brisket-this is key.

 For your start time, count back 12-14 hours (depending on the size of the brisket) from when you want to serve.
-In this recipe I’ll use a large 18-20lb packer-style cut brisket of prime grade black Angus beef, sourced from Creekstone Farms in Arkansas City, Kansas.
-This beef is USDA Certified, hand selected Prime Black Angus. and the cows are humanely treated and fed high quality, with state-of-the art processing.
+In this recipe, I’ll use a large 18-20lb packer-style cut brisket of prime grade black Angus beef sourced from Creekstone Farms in Arkansas City, Kansas.
+This beef is USDA Certified, hand-selected Prime Black Angus.
+And the cows are humanely treated and fed high quality, with state-of-the-art processing.
 There are plenty of good sources for beef all over the country.
-You don’t need to get the ones I do, but I know my friends who read this blog, want to know.
+Of course, you don’t need to get what I do, but I know my friends who read this blog want to know.

 Choosing the Wood

 Think of wood as a seasoning.
 It reacts with meats in various ways.
 Use milder woods such as Texas Post Oak, Alder, Cherry, Peach, or Apple for brisket since the smoking time is so long.
 True Central Texas BBQ uses only Texas Post Oak.